Aetna Medicare Supplement Review (2026): Cost, Pros & Cons

 • Plan A: Designed as the most basic option, this plan includes Part A coinsurance, up to 365 additional days of hospital coverage after Medicare benefits end and Part B coinsurance.

-• Plan C: If you qualified for Medicare before January 1, 2020, Plan C delivers extensive benefits, including both Part A and Part B deductibles, skilled nursing facility coinsurance, Part B excess charges and emergency care abroad.
+• Plan C: For enrollees who became Medicare-eligible before January 1, 2020, Plan C covers both Part A and Part B deductibles, skilled nursing facility coinsurance, Part B excess charges and emergency care abroad.

 • Plan F: The most all-inclusive option, Plan F eliminates nearly all Part A and Part B out-of-pocket expenses, including deductibles, copayments, coinsurance and excess charges.
 But eligibility is limited to people who became Medicare-eligible before January 1, 2020.